EGruenemeier984/EGruenemeier984.github.io/README.md

-# CodingCapstone_2k19
+# ENG105
-A repository for our West-Mec coding capstone which contains a website for the West-Mec welding program.
+A repository for ENG 105 remediation project